greg2705/NeuralNetworks/Bash/README.md

 This document describes how the agent’s `shell` skill works: what it can do, where it can do it, and which protections are enforced by the backend wrapper rather than by the model.

+## How Claude Code do

+Claude Code uses a permission system with allow, ask, and deny rules, and those rules are evaluated in deny -> ask -> allow order, with the first match winning.
+Bash commands normally require approval, while some read-only commands are treated specially and can run without prompts.

 ## High‑level design

 - The agent does **not** have a full shell.